 "The Concept" establishes an open-ended, pan-stylistic foundation in which levels of tonal gravity act as prime, integral moving forces within music.

-Detailed information about George Russell can be found HERE at his personal website, as well as LydianChromaticConcept.com, the authorized cyberspace home of The Concept and where his book can be ordered from Concept Publishing.
+Detailed information about George Russell can be found HERE at his personal website, as well as LydianChromaticConcept.com, the authorized cyberspace home of The Concept.
+His hard-cover book, the fourth edition (2001) can be ordered directly from Concept Publishing through Amazon.com

 Scroll down to the very bottom of this page to read a collection of selected wisdom quotes by many Jazz master innovators who either played in Mr. Russell's ensembles, collaborated with him or studied "The Concept" with him.
 Their philosphical attitude, sense of aesthetics and artistic vision continue to influence musicians around the world to this day.